EssentialsX/Website/pages/do-not-use-mohist.md

 work seamlessly with Forge mods - for example, [Nucleus](https://v2.nucleuspowered.org/) includes almost every feature of EssentialsX and more, and is 100% compatible with mods.
 Many Bukkit plugins also have equivalent Sponge ports, and some (such as [LuckPerms](https://luckperms.net/)) even allow you to use your existing Bukkit data when you switch to Sponge.

-For newer versions of Minecraft, SpongeForge currently isn't available.
-However, there is a wide selection of server-side mods for Forge and Fabric that can replace plugins, which you can find sites like on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/ftb-essentials-forge) and [Modrinth](https://modrinth.com/mods).
+Unfortunately, [Nucleus](https://v2.nucleuspowered.org/) has reached end-of-life, but consider that there is a wide selection of server-side mods for Forge and Fabric that can replace plugins, which you can find sites like on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/ftb-essentials-forge) and [Modrinth](https://modrinth.com/mods).
 For example, [FTB Essentials](https://www.curseforge.com/minecraft/mc-mods/ftb-essentials-forge) for Forge includes features similar to EssentialsX, while [FTB Chunks](https://www.curseforge.com/minecraft/mc-mods/ftb-chunks-forge)